yasirshabbir44/employee-department-using-quarkus/README.md

 - Java Development Kit (JDK) 11 or higher
 - Apache Maven
-- PostgreSQL database (or any other supported database)
 - cURL or an API testing tool (e.g., Postman)

 ## Technologies Used